 At the same time, away from the minimum of the cross section and for large $|t|$, the three-body contribution becomes significant and reduces the cross section by approximately a factor of $2$.
 Hence, accurate measurements at large $|t|$ will allow one to extract $\sigma_3(x)$ as well.

-Finally, for the slope of the $t$ dependence the $\gamma^{\ast} p \to J/\psi p$ cross section, we use $B_0(x)=4.5$ GeV$^{-2}$ measured by H1 and ZEUS collaborations at HERA (see~\cite{Guzey:2013qza} for references).
-This value corresponds to $x \simeq 10^{-3}$, which is typical for the EIC kinematics.
-In addition, using the Gribov-Migdal relation, we estimate the $\eta_0$ and $\eta$ ratios of the real and imaginary parts of the corresponding amplitudes exploiting their measured energy dependence: $\eta_0=(\pi/2) \times 0.1 \simeq 0.16$ and $\eta=(\pi/2) \times 0.2 \simeq 0.3$.
-In our analysis, we neglected the $t$ dependence of $\eta$ and $\eta_0$ since the slopes of the corresponding scattering amplitudes weakly depend on energy (i.e., the slopes of the Regge trajectories $\alpha^{\prime}(0)$ are small).
+Finally, for the slope of the $t$ dependence the $\gamma^{\ast} p \to J/\psi p$ cross section, we use $B_0(x)=4.5$ GeV$^{-2}$, with a relative error of approximately 10 \%, measured by H1 and ZEUS collaborations at HERA (see Ref.~\cite{Guzey:2013qza} for references).
+This value corresponds to $x \simeq 10^{-3}$, typical for the EIC kinematics.
+In addition, using the Gribov-Migdal relation, we estimate $\eta_0$ and $\eta$ by exploiting the measured energy dependence of the corresponding amplitudes: $\eta_0=(\pi/2) \times 0.1 \simeq 0.16$ and $\eta=(\pi/2) \times 0.2 \simeq 0.3$.
+In our analysis, we neglected the $t$ dependence of $\eta$ and $\eta_0$ since the slopes of the corresponding scattering amplitudes weakly depend on energy [i.e., the slopes of the Regge trajectories $\alpha^{\prime}(0)$ are small].

+The results are presented in Figs. 3-5, taking into account the relative errors on $\sigma_2$ and $B_0$ discussed above.
+Notice that these uncertainties do not affect our numerical predictions significantly.
+In facts, the bulk of the predicted strong $t$ dependence is given by the nuclear $k$-body form factors, $\Phi_k$.
+The latter quantities are calculated with the most recent realistic potentials and the theoretical uncertainty on them, in the relevant kinematical region, is very small.
+An example of the convergence of the nuclear calculation is provided in the Supplemental Material.

-Figure~\ref{f_tre} shows our predictions for the ratio of the differential cross section for $J/\psi$ coherent production on $^4$He to that for the nucleon target at $t=0$ as a function of $-t$ at $x=10^{-3}$.
+Figure~\ref{f_tre} shows our predictions for the ratio of the differential cross section for $J/\psi$ coherent production on $^4$He to that for the nucleon at $t=0$ as a function of $-t$ at $x=10^{-3}$.

-One can see from the figure that the cross section is dominated by the 1-body (IA) and the 2-body rescattering dynamics.
-The first minimum is clearly shifted from $-t=$ 0.45 GeV$^2$ to $-t=$ 0.27 GeV$^2$, essentially due to the 2-body contribution.
-Since 1-body dynamics is under remarkable theoretical control, it allows one to disentangle 2-body dynamics and unambiguously relate it to leading-twist gluon nuclear shadowing.
+One can see from the figure that the cross section is dominated by the one-body (IA) and the two-body rescattering dynamics.
+The first minimum is clearly shifted from $-t=$ 0.45 GeV$^2$ to $-t=$ 0.27 GeV$^2$, essentially due to the two-body contribution.
+Since one-body dynamics is under remarkable theoretical control, it allows one to disentangle two-body dynamics and unambiguously relate it to leading-twist gluon nuclear shadowing.
 Note also that the clear minimum of the $t$ dependence in the IA case is filled because $\eta_0 \neq \eta \neq 0$ in the full calculation.
 This represents a unique opportunity to measure the ratios of the real to imaginary parts of the corresponding scattering amplitudes.